 Lamb is a staple in Greek dishes and as often as not, many lamb recipes include the traditional seasonings of mint, dill, rosemary, oregano, and even cinnamon.
 I enjoy Greek cuisine but it’s not my favorite flavor profile.
-For my own recipe, I decided to pare it down, using seasonings that I prefer so that I could enjoy the actual taste of the lamb.
+For my own recipe, I decided to pare it down, using seasonings that I prefer so that I could enjoy the taste of the lamb.
 This burger was the end result and it turned out to be exactly what I wanted.
-It was so good, I had one for lunch one day and another for dinner the next.
+It was so good, I had one for lunch and another for dinner the next day.
 A spoonful of tzatziki sauce or dollop of sour cream on top equals perfection.
-I’m working on perfecting my tzatziki sauce but I almost always have sour cream on hand.
+I’m working on perfecting my own tzatziki sauce but I almost always have sour cream on hand.
 Either way, the burger is flavorful, juicy, and so delicious, I didn’t even bother with the bun.

 1/2 pound ground lamb

 1/2 small onion, diced

 1/2 tablespoon dried oregano

 large (5-quart) bowl